A Deep Ordinal Distortion Estimation Approach for Distortion Rectification

 Our approach performs well on all scenes, while the traditional methods \cite{ref9, ref45} show inferior corrected results under the scene that lacks sufficient hand-crafted features, especially in the people and challenging scenes.
 On the other hand, the learning methods \cite{ref10, ref44, ref46} lag behind in the sufficient distortion perception and cannot easily adapt to scenes with strong geometric distortion.
 For example, the results obtained by Rong \cite{ref10} show coarse rectified structures, which are induced by the implicit learning of distortion and simple model assumption.
 Li \cite{ref44} leveraged the estimated distortion flow to generate the rectified images.
-However, the accuracy of the pixel-wise reconstruction heavily rely on the performance of scene analysis, leading to some stronger distortion results under complex scenes.
-Although Liao \cite{ref46} generated better rectified images than the above learning methods in terms of the global distribution, the results display unpleasing blur local appearances due to the used adversarial learning manner.
-In contrast, our results achieve the best performance on both global distribution and local appearance, which are benefited by the proposed learning-friendly representation and the effective learning model.
+However, the accuracy of the pixel-wise reconstruction heavily relies on the performance of scene analysis, leading to some stronger distortion results under complex scenes.
+Although Liao \cite{ref46} generated better rectified images than the above learning methods in terms of global distribution; the results display unpleasant blur local appearances due to the used adversarial learning manner.
+In contrast, our results achieve the best performance on global distribution and local appearance, which benefit from the proposed learning-friendly representation and the effective learning model.